ChinmaySahu10/Lead_Scoring_Logistic_Regression/Readme.md

 - Model Evaluation & Prediction

 ## Results and Conclusions

-The logistic regression model demonstrates strong predictive performance in identifying leads with a higher likelihood of conversion.
-The top features contributing to lead conversion include `Total Time Spent on Website`, `Lead Source_Welingak website`, `Lead Source_Reference`, `Last Activity_Email Opened`, and `Last Activity_SMS Sent`.
+> The logistic regression model demonstrates strong predictive performance in identifying leads with a higher likelihood of conversion.
+The top features contributing to lead conversion were `Tags`, `Last Activity` & `Lead Source`.

-The insights gained from this analysis can guide the company's lead management strategy by focusing on leads with higher predicted conversion probabilities.
-This targeted approach can lead to increased conversion rates, efficient resource allocation, and improved overall sales performance.
+These dummy variables which contributes most to the prediction are `Tags_Closed by Horizzon`, `Tags_Lost to EINS`, `Tags_Will revert after reading the email`, `Lead Source_Welingak Website` & `Last Activity_SMS Sent`.

+> Also the accuracy, sensitivity & specificity for the both Test & Train data split came very close which ultimately gives confidence in the generated lead scores.

+> The stakeholders shouldkeep these points in mind before taking any major decision going forward

 ## Contact